megaport/terraform-provider-megaport/docs/resources/megaport_vxc.md

 - `a_end_mcr_configuration` - (Optional) Configuration block for an A-End MCR if you wish to define a BGP Connection.
     - `ip_addresses` - (Optional) List of IP address and associated subnet mask to be configured on this interface.
     - `nat_ip_addresses` - (Optional) List of NAT IP address to be configured on this interface.
+    - `ip_route` - (Optional) Static routes - Configure static routes to provide connectivity to a customer device that doesn’t support BGP or to a target device that requires manually configured addressing and routes - maximum of 50
+        - `prefix` - The IPv4 or IPv6 destination network address in CIDR notation.
+        - `description` - (Optional) A description for the route (will appear in the portal dashboard)
+        - `next_hop` - The IPv4 or IPv6 address of the next-hop router.
+The address must be in the same subnet as the interface but it can’t match the interface IP address.
     - `bgp_connection` - (Optional) BGP peering relationships for this interface - maximum of five.
 Requires an Interface IP Address to be created.
         - `peer_asn` - (Required) The ASN of the remote BGP peer.
         - `local_ip_address` - (Required) The IPv4 or IPv6 address on this interface to use for communication with the BGP peer.